knpuniversity/blog/clean-up-migrations.md

 symfony console doctrine:migration:generate
 ```

-Then, open it and add a new SQL statement at the end:
+Then, open it, and add a new SQL statement at the end:

 ```php
 final class Version20220415102031 extends AbstractMigration